There was no chance Sandra’s project was going to be approved now.

 Plan to always answer questions in as few words as possible.
 The more you talk the more time your audience has to “trip you up.”

-Plan to put to put off lengthy answers or ones which might be unclear.
+Plan to put off lengthy answers or ones which might be unclear.
 For example, “I don’t have all of the data with me to accurately answer that question.
 Can I email everyone the details later?”

 #21 You don’t have to practice if you follow some simple rules